StephenOsborne0/ChaosSpotifyService/README.md

 A Windows Service that monitors what you are currently playing on Spotify and writes it to a text file (`song.txt`).
 This is useful for OBS or other streaming software to display the current track.

+## Basic usage

+- Download from the releases section
+- Extract the ZIP archive to a folder
+- Either run the ChaosSpotifyService.exe to run, or run register_service.ps1 script to install as a service (automatic, run on startup)

 ## Features

 - Uses Windows Media Control APIs for robust track detection.